USS Arlington Conducts a Replenishment-at-Sea

 CARIBBEAN SEA - (Sept.
-3, 2021) -- Sailors assigned to the San Antonio-class amphibious transport dock ship USS Arlington (LPD 24) stand ready as Arlington pulls alongside the Lewis and Clark-class dry cargo ammunition ship USNS Medgar Evers (T-AKE 13) in the Caribbean Sea for a replenishment-at-sea, Sept.
+3, 2021) -- Sailors and Marines attached to the San Antonio-class amphibious transport dock ship USS Arlington (LPD 24) conduct a replenishment-at-sea with the Lewis and Clark-class dry cargo ammunition ship USNS Medgar Evers (T-AKE 13), Sept.
 3, 2021.
 Arlington is deployed to U.S. Naval Forces Southern Command/U.S. 4th Fleet to support humanitarian assistance and disaster relief (HADR) efforts in Haiti following a 7.2-magnitude earthquake Aug.
 14, 2021.
-(U.S. Navy photo by Mass Communication Specialist 2nd Class John Bellino/Released)
+(U.S. Navy video by Mass Communication Specialist 2nd Class John Bellino/Released)

 |Date Taken: